GraphQL Reports API Access

 Anchore Enterprise Reports provides a GraphQL API for direct interaction with the service.
 GraphQL is a query language for APIs and a runtime for fulfilling those queries.

 The main Anchore REST API includes operations for retrieving scheduled report results as static sets to make retrieval of saved results simpler.
-It is available in V2 API.
+It is available in the V2 API.
+The GraphQL schema and types are documented at https://graphql.org/learn/schema/.

 Get started